MicrosoftDocs/powerapps-docs/powerapps-docs/cards/manage-cards/manage-access.md

 ---
-title: Manage cards
+title: Manage access
-description: This article will help you use security roles to manage cards and explains how to delete a record. ms.date: 11/17/2022 ms.topic: overview
+description: This article will help you use security roles to manage cards. ms.date: 11/17/2022 ms.topic: overview
 author: sericks007